jkmaxwell/theranos/README.md

 # theranos
 theranos memorabilia from 2007-2008

+## What's all this?

+A bunch of stuff I found in an iCloud folder I had lost access to for years.
+See below for why it exists.

+### Early version of the front-end code for the reader
+I never said I was a good engineer.
+Shut it.

+### Business Card Template
+Have fun!
+Make your own for yourselves and the kids!

+### Nicotine Study
+Presentation and product plan for Theranos + [Redacted Big Pharma Co] Nicotine study

+### Other Stuff

+## What's not included?
+The reader industrial design contract from Yves Behar/Fuseproject because I don't want to drag them into this.
+But it's cool to see again.

 ## Not Yet Frequently Asked Questions But I'm Sure Some Reply Guy Will Make Me Wish I Did This So Here You go

 ### Something something you hung on to confidential data!
 U thief!